dustessavdh/dustessavdh/README.md

 ## :coffee:/:tea: break

-Somtimes you need a quick break to restore your epic coding skills.
+Sometimes you need a quick break to restore your epic coding skills.
-So [click here](https://www.reddit.com/random) and get suprised by a random reddit post everytime you click.
+So [click here](https://www.reddit.com/random) and get surprised by a random Reddit post every time you click.

 <p align="center">
   <a href="https://xkcd.com/">